Eric1e/8310_Project/README.md

   - Lack of persistent user.
   - Home experiences currently not included.
   - Thumbnails are currently a placeholder image until a better method is discovered.
+  - UI is not uniform across different devices.

 #### Installation Instructions:
   - Pre-requisites: Approximately 3 GB of space on Android device.